 Simply use the links above to jump ahead or scroll down to read it all.

 Shaving your head clean is a bold and masculine statement.
 According to a US study published in the Social Psychological and Personality Science journal, completely bald men were perceived as more masculine, dominant and even 13% stronger than their follicle-friendly counterparts.

 If you’ve come here because you want to clean shave your hair because simply for the look, we salute you.
 However, if you’re here because you’re experiencing hair loss, we’ve got that covered.

-Some might call hair loss a condition, which cause us men to suffer and needs to be treated.
+Some might call hair loss a condition, which causes us men to suffer and needs to be treated.
 Consider that hair loss commonly known as “male pattern baldness” affects over two-thirds of men in the USA by the age of 35.
 Do you realise now that this so-called infliction is quite banal?

-Do I Need To Shave My Hair Bald?
+Do I Need To Shave My Head?

 If you’re unsure as to whether you need to reach for those clippers yet, use the Norwood-Hamilton infographic below.
 The Norwood-Hamilton Scale was first developed by Dr James Hamilton in the 1950s.

 It was designed order to establish a standardised classification system for hair loss.
 It was later revised by Dr O’Tar Norwood in the 1970s.
 Today, it is still recognised as the most complete reference for Male Pattern Baldness.